 Kauai Made is a program created by

-County of Kauai; to represent
+County of Kauai; to represent products

-products made on Kauai, by the
+made on Kauai, by the people of

-respect for the land (aina) of Kauai.
+the land (aina) of Kauai.

 Companies using Kauai Made logo successfully